lammps/lammps/doc/src/compute_fabric.rst

 Output info
 """""""""""

 This compute calculates a local vector of doubles.
 The vector stores the unique components of the first requested tensor in the order xx, yy, zz, xy, xz, yz followed by the same components for all subsequent tensors.
 The length of the vector is therefore six times the number of requested tensors.

 Restrictions
 """"""""""""

+This fix is part of the GRANULAR package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` doc page for more info.

 Currently, compute *fabric* does not support pair styles with many-body interactions.
 It also does not